tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

   case_weights = NULL,
   ...
 ) {
-  # This is where you include the rest of the function
+  # This is where you add the rest of the code for this implementation

   object@results <- res
   object